eclipse-kuksa/kuksa-website/content/documentation.md

 The overall details on how to build and run W3C as well as details of W3C VIS Server Implementation can be found from the repo [link here](https://github.com/eclipse/kuksa.invehicle/tree/master/w3c-visserver-api).

-&nbsp;
+-->

-# *3. Kuksa Cloud Platform*
+# 3. Eclipse Kuksa Cloud Platform

-## *3.1 Getting started with the cloud platform*
+## 3.1 Getting started with the cloud platform

-This repo [link](https://github.com/eclipse/kuksa.cloud/tree/master/deployment) contains script directory and it's subdirectories help to setup and deployment of the Kuksa cloud.
-These scripts assume a running Kubernetes cluster which can be configured using kubectl.
+The [Eclipse Kuksa Cloud Repo](https://github.com/eclipse/kuksa.cloud/tree/master/deployment) contains various scripts and components setup and deploy an Eclipse Kuksa cloud.
+The scripts assume a running Kubernetes cluster, which can be configured using `kubectl`.
 More information regarding the parameters of the scripts can be found within the respective script file of the [link](https://github.com/eclipse/kuksa.cloud/tree/master/deployment).

-### *Structure*
+## 3.2 Structure

 The deployment scripts are divided into the following parts: